neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

 Once you sparsify a model using SparseML, you can easily sparse fine-tune it on a new dataset.
 While you are free to use your backbone, we encourage you to leverage one of our [sparse pre-trained models](https://sparsezoo.neuralmagic.com) to boost your productivity!

 In the example below, we fetch a pruned, quantized BERT model, pre-trained on Wikipedia and Bookcorpus datasets.
-We then fine tune the model to the SQuAD dataset.
+We then fine-tune the model to the SQuAD dataset.
 ```python
 sparseml.transformers.question_answering \
     --model_name_or_path zoo:nlp/masked_language_modeling/bert-base/pytorch/huggingface/wikipedia_bookcorpus/12layer_pruned80_quant-none-vnni \